Treatment for Spider Veins in Denver, Colorado

 - Wearing sunscreen regularly

-- Exercising consistently and maintaining a healthy weight, which can help reduce pressure put on the veins in your legs
+- Exercising consistently and maintaining a healthy weight, which can help reduce the pressure put on the veins in your legs

 - Taking breaks from either sitting or standing for long periods